kc0bfv/ticky_tacky_dark/README.md

 # Ticky Tacky Dark - Theme for Hugo
 This is a multi-page theme, where the list page displays a set of image buttons linking to your sub-pages.
+It passes the [web accessibility evaluation tool tests](https://wave.webaim.org/).

 Preview at <https://kc0bfv.github.io/ticky_tacky_dark>